 Might we count The Book Thief by Marcus Zuzak as afterlife fiction?

-- Afterlife in Contemporary Fiction by Alice Bennett, a groundbreaking study in the afterlife as depicted in fiction for adults.
+- Afterlife in Contemporary Fiction a book by Alice Bennett, a groundbreaking study in the afterlife as depicted in fiction for adults.

-- Entertaining Judgment: The Afterlife in Popular Imagination by Greg Garrett, who doesn’t talk much about YA in particular.
+- Entertaining Judgment: The Afterlife in Popular Imagination by Greg Garrett, OUP, 2015, who doesn’t talk much about young adult literature in particular.

 - Dead Narrators by Peter Selgin at Janet Friedman’s blog